Summary:

 - The journey culminates in a durian feast at a Raub plantation, followed by cultural and food stops in Bentong, Malacca, and Yong Peng, with reflections on where the best durians ultimately end up.

 A total of 24 of us left together on a chartered coach from Singapore.
 Our destination?
 Bentong.
-It’s the nearest town from Raub with reasonable accommodations.
+It’s the nearest town from Raub with reasonable accommodation.
 Ahead of us lies a 10-hour journey, inclusive of meal stops along the way.

 The many meals on the way